wp-plugins/wp-tiger/readme.txt

 == Description ==

-Version 3.1.1 is released with improved UI and bug fixes.
+= [WP Tiger](https://wordpress.org/plugins/wp-tiger/) plugin is now part of [WP Leads Builder For Any CRM](https://wordpress.org/plugins/wp-leads-builder-any-crm), a combined plugins for all CRM like [wp tiger](https://wordpress.org/plugins/wp-tiger/), [wp sugar free](https://wordpress.org/plugins/wp-sugar-free/), [wp zoho](https://wordpress.org/plugins/wp-zoho-crm/) plugins with more features.
+Users are advised to download the new plugins no future updates or support will be available for this plugin. =

+Version 3.1.11 is available with debug mode enable and disable options in settings along with menu changes.
 WP-Tiger plugin is a simple, advanced, easy to set up VTiger web form generator for Wordpress.
 It helps to generate a web form via user friendly plugin interface which in turn used as a contact form to convert your traffic/visitors as high potential leads to VTiger CRM.

 - No HTML
 - No Manual Work